| | |

 Liebieghaus Sculpture Collection: Sculptures from ancient Egypt to neoclassicism, and a pretty garden.
 Schaumainkai 71.
 Open Tuesday-Wednesday 12:00-18:00, Thursday 10:00-21:00, Friday-Sunday 10:00-18:00.
 Website.

 Museum Giersch of Goethe University: Promotes the arts of the Rhine-Main region.
+It closes between exhibitions so check the website before visiting.
 Schaumainkai 83.
-Closed for renovations at the time of publication.
-Check website.
+Open Tuesday-Sunday 10:00-18:00; until 20:00 on Thursdays.
+Website.

-Schirn Kunsthalle: A huge floor space for rotating art and historical exhibitions.
-Römerberg.
-Open Tuesday-Sunday 10:00-19:00 and until 22:00 on Wednesdays and Thursdays.
+Schirn Kunsthalle: Rotating art and historical exhibitions.
+Temporary location during renovations of its permanent location (Römerberg): Gabriel-Rieser-Weg 3.
+Open Tuesday-Sunday 10:00-19:00 and until 22:00 on Thursdays.
 Website.

 Städel Museum: European art from the 14th century to the present.
 Schaumainkai 63.
 Open Tuesday-Sunday 10:00-18:00 and Thursday 10:00-21:00.
 Website.